Georgia State University College of Law: History

 The college enrolled 200 students in its inaugural year, taught by six professors.
 Most students were part-time, and many took classes at night, because they had full-time jobs during the day.
-The college’s first seven graduates were hooded in December 1984.
+The college's first seven graduates were hooded in December 1984.

 By the end of its first decade, full-time faculty had grown to 31, nearly half of whom were women.

 Rankings

-Georgia State University College of Law is currently ranked as the 78th best law school by U.S. News & World Report (2022).
-The College of Law also boasts a strong Health Law program (currently ranked 3rd nationally) and a large part-time program (ranked 17th nationally).
-The school was ranked 42nd by Above The Law in 2019 using metrics that focus more on student outcomes rather than inputs.
-Additionally, GSU was named by Princeton Review in its 2013 edition of The Best 168 Law Schools.
+In 2025, Georgia State University College of Law was ranked the 79th best law school by U.S. News & World Report.
+Its Health Care Law program was ranked 3rd out of 191 programs and its part-time program was ranked 21st out of 67 part-time programs.
+The law school was ranked 2nd out of the five law schools in the state of Georgia by the Fulton County Daily Report in 2024.
+Additionally, Georgia State University College of Law was named by Princeton Review in its 2024 edition as one of The Best 168 Law Schools.

 Tuition

-The cost of tuition at GSU Law for the 2018-2019 academic year is $17,050 for residents and $36,659 for non-residents.
+The cost of tuition and fees at Georgia State University College of Law for the 2024–2025 academic year for full time in-state students is $17,596 and $38,578 for out-of-state students and $38,850 for out-of-country students.